Freshm4at/Joal/README.md

 ## Dependencies
 You need docker and docker-compose to run Joal.
 To install deepndencies, run :
-`sudo apt-ger update && sudo apt-get install docker && sudo apt-get install docker-compose`
+`sudo apt-get update && sudo apt-get install docker && sudo apt-get install docker-compose`

 ## Configuration
 Before running Joal, you need to configure it.